DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threads, Attacks, and Vulnerabilities/Chapter 01 - Social Engineering Techniques.md

 🟢 Phising

-Is when an attacker attempts to obtain sensitive information (such as usernames, passwords, credit card numbers and details abput the user's bank accounts) from users by masquerading as a trusted entity in an e-mail or instant message sent to a large group of often random users.
+Is when an attacker attempts to obtain sensitive information (such as usernames, passwords, credit card numbers and details about the user's bank accounts) from users by masquerading as a trusted entity in an e-mail or instant message sent to a large group of often random users.
 The message encourages the user to visit a website that appears to be for a reputable entity.